XuekaiShi/phm-vatn/README.md

-This is the (not official) code implementation for this [paper](https://ieeexplore.ieee.org/document/9887963).
+This is a (not official) code implementation for this [paper](https://ieeexplore.ieee.org/document/9887963).

 The dataset is sourced from [JNU Dataset](https://github.com/ClarkGableWang/JNU-Bearing-Dataset).